-Everyone is now eligible for a COVID-19 test, should they display symptoms.
+Everyone is eligible for a COVID-19 test, should they display symptoms.
 Any suspected or confirmed case must be reported to the Nursery Manager as soon as possible.
-If a positive result is confirmed, the practitioners and children associated with that bubble must self-isolate for 14 days before returning to nursery.
-Positive tests will be reported to Public Health England and Ofsted by the Nursery Manager.
+If a positive result is confirmed, the practitioners and children associated with that bubble will be made aware of the situation but may not be required to isolate.
+Positive tests will be reported to the relevant by the Nursery Manager.

 8 Further guidance